reuk/wayverb/docs_source/introduction.md

   especially at low frequencies.
 Conversely, programs opting to use more accurate wave-modelling methods require long time periods, in the order of days, or significant computing power to run.
-- Licensing is also an problem.
+- Licensing is also a problem.
 Most room-acoustics packages are the product of years of combined research by multiple contributors, which is only made viable by releasing the software commercially.
 However, this inhibits further research, as the code is not freely available.
 This model also